airhorns/muffin/Readme.md

 ### An example

-From the `muffin.js` Cakefile itself:
+Take a look at this example from the `muffin.js` Cakefile itself:

 ```coffeescript
 # Define a Cake task called build